lenpai0/Vocaloid_Buzzer_Songs/README.md

 ## How to use
+Download the folder of the song you want.
+Make sure you have both the Arduino .ino and pitch.h file in the same folder.
 Upload the code to the Arduino board and push the button to play the melody.
-That's it.

 If it doesn't play, double check the wiring.
 Are all the ground connected?